top1944/duckuments/docs/atoms_85_fall2017_projects/11_impicit-coord/10-preliminary-design-document-impicit-coord.md

  * Number of duckiebots in the “Follow the leader” demo
  * Duration of the demo [time]
  * Transient error of distance and perpendicular offset

- * Vehicle Detection ROC-Curve
+* Implicit coordination
- * Uncertainty in pose estimation
+ * **Detection**: bounding-box (intersection over union, precision + recall), uncertainty in pose estimation
- * Tracking Error / Prediction Accuracy
- * Robustness to data annotation errors
-* Intersection coordination
  * Throughput rate of duckiebots through intersection
  * Waiting time at intersection
  * Number of successful crossings at intersection before a collision happens
- * Vehicle Detection ROC-Curve
- * Uncertainty in pose estimation
- * Tracking Error / Prediction Accuracy
- * Robustness to data annotation errors
- * Robustness to duckiebot pose, appearance, scale, orientation ambiguity and LED-light
+ * Robustness to duckiebot pose, appearance, scale, orientation ambiguity and LED-lightning

 ## Part 3: Preliminary design